davidesala/ecnmr/README.md

 `ecnmr` package requires only a standard computer with enough RAM to support the in-memory operations.

 ## Software requirements
-`ecnmr` requires python 2.7 and Naccess.
+`ecnmr` requires python2.7 and Naccess.
 Naccess is a stand alone program that calculates the accessible area of a molecule from a PDB (Protein Data Bank) format file.
 It can be downloaded for free for researchers at academic and  non profit-making institutions at http://wolf.bms.umist.ac.uk/naccess/

 ### OS Requirements
 The script can work on all the platforms and has been tested on the following systems: